 - There is a 2 hour confirmation window set up, so if you need to book a reservation that starts within that time frame of the next 2 hours, we'll automatically check you in to that reservation and won't send you an email reminder.

 - If you have a multi-day reservation, we will send you an email reminder for every day you have a desk booked in case your plans change.

 - Other than email—you can also confirm or cancel the reservation by signing into Robin on the web or your mobile app.

 The goal of this is so that we know if you're still planning to come into the office to use your desk reservation.
 This allows us to maintain a safe capacity, and helps us to make sure we can track who was in on any given day and where they sat for safety reasons.

-Next up, set up abandoned desk protection
+Next up, set up abandoned desk protection (flex desks only)

 Set up abandoned desk protection with desk check-ins to get a clearer picture of who’s using which desks and when.
 When someone books something in advance, there’s always a chance that plans will change and they may not end up needing what they’ve booked.
 Abandoned desk protection can help keep track of this!